Please provide your zip code to see plans in your area.

 But waivers are not allowed in the majority of scenarios that generate surprise balance billing, including emergency care, ancillary services (including anesthesiology, pathology, radiology, and neonatology), assistance surgeons, internists, and hospitalists, radiology and lab work, and situations in which there is no in-network provider available at the facility who can administer the necessary care.
 In other words, the waiver of rights form can only be used if the patient is genuinely being given the option to use an in-network provider and decides to use the out-of-network provider instead.

 Yes.
 As of January 2022, medical providers have to provide uninsured or self-pay patients with an itemized good-faith estimate of medical costs, upon request or after the service is scheduled.
-This applies to people who don’t have health insurance, as well as those who plan to self-pay rather than submit the claim to an insurance plan.
+This applies to people who don’t have health insurance, as well as those who plan to self-pay rather than submit a claim to an insurance plan.
 People with various types of non-ACA-compliant coverage, including health care sharing ministry plans, are considered self-pay patients.

 There’s also a dispute resolution process for uninsured/self-pay consumers, which can be initiated if the actual bill exceeds the good faith estimate by more than $400.
 There’s a $25 fee for this service, but if the billing dispute is resolved in the consumer’s favor, the fee is paid by the medical provider instead.